sondreb/Downloadr/DEVELOPMENT.md

 Remember, the config.json is excluded from the repo to make sure no secrets or passwords is exposed publicly in the git repo.

+## Security:

+- The service should be hosted using a secure channel like HTTPS.
+- The service does not store the permanent access token, for security reasons the token is eventually only stored on the client.
+That means the service cannot make any Flickr-requests on behalf of the user, without first receiving a copy of the token.
+This reduces the potential harm of a service compromise.

 ## Notes:

 To add a new JavaScript component, run the following node command: